ccbrown/needy/index.md

 Requires Python 2.7 or 3.3+.
 No additional packages are required – basic functionality works without any installation.
 There are a few optional packages that are recommended such as [YAML](http://pyyaml.org/wiki/PyYAML) and [Jinja2](http://jinja.pocoo.org).
 They are specified in the usual places (*setup.py* and *requirements.txt*).

-**Officially runs on:** OSX and Linux
+**Officially runs on:** OSX, Linux, and Windows

-**Officially builds for:** OSX, Linux, iOS, TvOS, and Android
+**Officially builds for:** OSX, Linux, iOS, TvOS, Android, and Windows

-It is continuously tested and used in production processes for these platforms.
+Needy is continuously tested on all of these platforms.
+It is known to be used in production processes for all of these platforms except Windows, for which support is relatively immature.
+Put in an issue or pull request if you find it lacking.

 Theoretically it runs on anything with Python and builds for anything.